International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 properties are a [Dataspace](../model/terminology.md#dataspace)-specific unique identifier of the [Agreement](../model/terminology.md#agreement) parties.
 Note that these identifiers are not necessarily the same as the identifiers of the [Participant Agents](../model/terminology.md#participant-agent) negotiating the contract (i.e. the [Connectors](../model/terminology.md#connector--data-service-)).

+An [Agreement](../model/terminology.md#agreement) must contain a `odrl:target` property.
+None of its Rules, however, must have any `odrl:target` attributes to prevent inconsistencies with the [ODRL inferencing rules for compact policies](https://www.w3.org/TR/odrl-model/#composition-compact).

 ### 4. ContractAgreementVerificationMessage